athenarc/schema/README.md

 SCHeMa (Scheduler for scientific Containers on clusters of Heterogeneous Machines) an open source platform to facilitate the execution and reproducibility of computational experiments on heterogeneous clusters.
 The platform exploits containerization, experiment packaging, and workflow management technologies to ease reproducibility, while it leverages machine learning technologies to automatically identify the type of node that is more suitable to undertake each submitted computational task.

-**If you are using SCHeMa for your research please cite**: Vergoulis, Thanasis, Konstantinos Zagganas, Loukas Kavouras, Martin Reczko, Stelios Sartzetakis, and Theodore Dalamagas.
+**If you are using SCHeMa for your research please cite**: Thanasis Vergoulis, Konstantinos Zagganas, Loukas Kavouras, Martin Reczko, Stelios Sartzetakis, and Theodore Dalamagas.
 "SCHeMa: Scheduling Scientific Containers on a Cluster of Heterogeneous Machines." arXiv preprint arXiv:2103.13138 (2021).

 ## Deploying with Helm (recommended)
 This helm chart includes the main SCHeMa web interface, along with a private docker registry, a postgres database server and an FTP server (for use by TESK).